ttbarnes/mean-tweets/README.md

 # mean-example

-WIP - soon there will be a real readme file, for the time being here are some notes:
+WIP - soon there will be a real readme file, for the time being here are some notes.

 ##quick start